 The city's highest resource tract, along with all but one of the city's high resource tracts, coincide with areas where the rate of single-parent, female-headed households with children is 10.0 to 12.0 percent.
 In these highest-income neighborhoods, the primary type are households in which householders live together with spouses, with the majority of children living in married-couple households.
-The City will implement Program 4.1.1 to improve access to affordable housing for single-parent female-headed households in areas of higher opportunity by encouraging construction of affordable units in a range of sites, and improve opportunities in low-opportunity areas.
+This data indicates that there are fewer single parent, female-headed households with children in Dixon's high and highest resource areas, and that households in this category, primarily in moderate-resource areas, have lesser access to opportunities than other households in the city.
+The City will implement Program 3.1.1 and 3.2.3 4.1.1 to improve access to affordable housing for single-parent female-headed households in areas of higher opportunity by encouraging construction of affordable units in a range of sites, and improve opportunities in low-opportunity areas.